 (b) the consent is given at least 28 days after the person whose consent is required receives the information and, if requested, the counselling mentioned in clause 1 of Schedule 1;

-(c) the consent is in writing in a form that has been approved by the Director-General;
+(c) the consent is in writing in a form that has been approved by the CEO;

 (d) a separate form of consent is signed by each person whose consent is required, and witnessed in accordance with clause 2 of Schedule 1;

-(da) in the case of a proposed adoption by a step-parent of a child, the Director-General has had at least 30 days to comment on the provisions of a proposed adoption plan prepared for the purposes of section 55(1); and
+(da) in the case of a proposed adoption by a step-parent of a child, the CEO has had at least 30 days to comment on the provisions of a proposed adoption plan prepared for the purposes of section 55(1); and

-(e) the form of consent is delivered to the Director-General or, in the case of a proposed adoption by a step-parent of the child, to the prospective adoptive parent.
+(e) the form of consent is delivered to the CEO or, in the case of a proposed adoption by a step-parent of the child, to the prospective adoptive parent.

 (2) A consent is not effective if it has been revoked during the revocation period.

-(3) If the Director-General’s consent to a child’s adoption is required because the Director-General is a guardian of the child, subsection (1)(b) and clauses 1 and 3 of Schedule 1 do not apply.
+(3) If the CEO’s consent to a child’s adoption is required because the CEO is a guardian of the child, subsection (1)(b) and clauses 1 and 3 of Schedule 1 do not apply.

 (4) A consent to a child’s adoption given in another State or a Territory under the law of the other State or the Territory is an effective consent for the purposes of this Act.